sjjsy/ofcws/README.md

 3. tool.py offers easy git use:
 	* push your updates:  python tool.py --gpush "changed x"
 	* pull the newest version:  python tool.py --gpull
+4. Read the "Purpose" section.
+Do not invest too much time here.
-4. Contact your colleagues if you have any hesitations!
+5. Contact your colleagues if you have any hesitations!

 # ModLog: